cmdr-nova/cmdr-nova.github.io/_posts/2024-11-21-expanding-on-the-reasons-people-reject-mastodon.md

 There are *billions* of people online, and hundreds of millions of people across Threads, X, Bluesky, and Mastodon, and there are *many more* social media apps that I haven't even mentioned here.
 But the one constant that I've noticed on most of them, is that genuine connection is *hard to come by*.
 Even on Mastodon, for as socially connected and more thoughtful that it is.
 I, myself, struggle to connect with people.
 I don't know what to say, I don't know what to do.

 Sometimes I hit people with a "like" and then I keep on posting.
-But sometimes I reach out, and I try to be conscious of what I say, and what I do, and that's *largely* because of the time I've spend on the fediverse.
+But sometimes I reach out, and I try to be conscious of what I say, and what I do, and that's *largely* because of the time I've spent on the fediverse.

 Is that *really* a bad thing?
 Is that gatekeeping?
 Is that ... *user-hostile*?